Estimated read time: 10 minutes

-LinkedIn now also allows the editing of previously live video.
+LinkedIn also allows the editing of previously live video.
 This is a great tool when you want to cut out the initial chit chatter with arriving viewers.
+Or a countdown clock.
 That early small talk is relevant for live but it’s not relevant for the people watching on the replay because they can’t participate.
 I often have a “starting soon” screen up at the beginning which also could be shortened for replay viewers.

 It’s super easy to trim the video once the livestream has concluded.
 Just go to the video and click on edit video in the top right.